Request Information

 International Master in Arts and Culture Management Overview

-The Master in Arts and Culture Management is designed to develop managers & professionals who will embark on a managerial role in the Arts and Culture international sector.
-The Master in Arts and Culture Management aims to introduce and develop an understanding of concepts, principles, tools, and techniques of cultural management, and to highlight how to deal with current issues in the field of culture and arts.
+The Master in Arts and Culture Management’s contents aim to introduce and develop your understanding of concepts, principles, tools, and techniques of cultural management, in addition to dealing with current issues in the field of culture and arts.

-The master’s program offers great exposure to companies and professionals in the field.
-Students will take an experiential route such as: company visits, lectures with art world professionals such as: UNESCO, Rome Opera House, National Gallery of Modern Art, MAXXI Museum and others.
+During the master you will receive great exposure to companies and art-field experts , through company visits, and lectures with professionals in the field, such as: UNESCO, Rome Opera House, National Gallery of Modern Art, MAXXI Museum and others.

 Learning Outcomes

-1. Identify the tools and techniques involved in a successful cultural management strategy.
+1. Identify tools and techniques involved in a successful cultural management strategy.

 3. Apply management skills and concepts when writing a business plan for cultural companies.